All Products

 wget: can't connect to remote host (172.19.XX.XX): Connection timed out

-4. Run the following command to add the specified label to the pod:
+4. Run the following commands to define the access label.

 kubectl run busybox --rm -ti --labels="access=true" --image=busybox /bin/sh